-The American College of Nurse-Midwives invites you to join us for the ACNM 65th Annual Meeting & Exhibition, May 29 – June 2, 2020 at the J.W.
-Marriott in Downtown Austin, TX.
+The American College of Nurse-Midwives invites you to join us for the ACNM 67th Annual Meeting & Exhibition, held at the Hilton Chicago, May 21 – 25, 2022 with additional pre-conference events on May 20-21.

-The ACNM Annual Meeting & Exhibition is the premier continuing education, networking, clinical, and business meeting for certified nurse-midwives (CNMs) and certified midwives (CMs) nationwide & will host over 1,600 attendees this year in Austin!
+The ACNM Annual Meeting & Exhibition is the premier continuing education, networking, clinical, and business meeting for certified nurse-midwives (CNMs) and certified midwives (CMs) nationwide.

-The American College of Nurse-Midwives (ACNM) is the professional association that represents certified nurse-midwives and certified midwives in the United States.
+The American College of Nurse-Midwives (ACNM) is the professional association that represents CNMs and CMs in the United States.
 ACNM sets the standard for excellence in midwifery education and practice in the United States and strengthens the capacity of midwives around the world.

-Certified nurse-midwives and certified midwives are primary care providers for women throughout their lifespan, with a special emphasis on pregnancy, childbirth, and gynecologic and reproductive health.
+CNMs and CMs are primary care providers for women throughout their lifespan, with a special emphasis on pregnancy, childbirth, and gynecologic and reproductive health.
 Over 95% of CNMs and CMs attend births in hospitals.
 Additionally, they are experts in women’s health who:

-The 65th ACNM Annual Meeting & Exhibition will bring together the largest concentration of nurse-midwives in the nation, and other women’s health practitioners, allied health professionals, researchers, faculty, community leaders, policymakers, self-advocates, and midwifery students in support of common goals to advance women’s health and the practice of midwifery.
+The 67th ACNM Annual Meeting & Exhibition will bring together the largest concentration of CNMs and CMs in the nation, along with other women’s health practitioners, allied health professionals, researchers, faculty, community leaders, policymakers, self-advocates, and midwifery students in support of common goals to advance women’s health and the practice of midwifery.